dsc-courses/practice.dsc10.com/problems/fa21-final/q10-model-railroad-museum.md

 **Answer: ** sum of squared differences in proportions, mean of squared differences in proportions (Option 2, 4)

-We need to use squared difference to avoid the case that large positive and negative difference cancel out in the process of calculating sum or mean, resulting in small sum of difference or mean of difference that does not reflect the true diviation.
+We need to use squared difference to avoid the case that large positive and negative difference cancel out in the process of calculating sum or mean, resulting in small sum of difference or mean of difference that does not reflect the actual deviation.
 So, we eliminate Option 1 and 3.

 # END SOLUTION